When it comes to making good beer at Dogfish Head Brewery, one of the most essential ingredients isn't even edible.

 "He's always going to sort of be at the helm at what we're doing, from an art standpoint," said the Milford-born Parrott, who now resides in Lewes.
 "But with that said, he definitely gives us a good amount of freedom.
 He trusts us to do the work.
 It's not like we're constantly being met in the morning with: 'Here's the thing I want you to execute.'
 It's not like that.
 And if it were, I think it'd be a very boring job."

-Page 2 of 2 - To avoid complacency in making new beers and labels, Calagione has adopted this motto from 19th century-poet Ralph Waldo Emerson: "Whoso would be a man, must be a nonconformist.
+To avoid complacency in making new beers and labels, Calagione has adopted this motto from 19th century-poet Ralph Waldo Emerson: "Whoso would be a man, must be a nonconformist.
 He who would gather immortal palms must not be hindered by the name of goodness, but must explore it if it be goodness.
 Nothing is at last sacred but the integrity of your own mind."

 "This Walt Emerson quote is kind of the touchstone for everything that happens with the brand," Parrott said.
 "It's a favorite of Sam's.
 It's up in the brewery everywhere, so we're constantly reminded of it."